 A great hack to help with both these situations is getting the automatic latches that prevent your windows from opening more than two inches.
 These will stop both a would-be burglar, and a curious child who likes to climb.
 Newer windows come with these preinstalled on the top sash.
 This is what they look like on our newest replacement window:

 As you can see, they’re easy to disable if you want to open the window all the way.
 But otherwise, they will keep both your little ones AND your home safe.
-Bottom line, make sure your windows are kept shut most of the time.
-Even if it means you can’t run that extension cord outside to power your light displays.
+Bottom line, keep your windows shut most of the time, even if it means you can’t run that extension cord outside to power your light displays.
 (See if your house has an outdoor electrical outlet you can use.
-If not, look into installing one.)
+If not, consider installing one.)

 3) Consider Getting An Alarm System